-Aside from a huge financial investment to purchase the material it was unknown how I could process it all.
-I could only purchase chemistry for about one-third of my order because it had a shelf life of only three years.
-Cibachrome chemistry requires specialized chemicals, some of which were specifically invented for this process.
+Aside from the huge financial investment to purchase the material, it was unknown how I could process it all.
+I could purchase chemistry for only one-third of my order because it had a shelf life of about three years.
+Cibachrome chemistry requires specialized ingredients, some of which were uniquely invented for this process.
 The recipe of how to formulate those ingredients and how to mix the chemistry was a closely guarded secret.
 Ilford was not willing to share that information with me nor would they guarantee an ongoing supply of processing chemistry.

 I had been making Cibachromes since 1980, was in love with the material and didn’t want to print on anything else.
-I knew that once it was discontinued it would never be made again because the manufacturing process required highly specialized equipment and skilled technicians with years of experience.
+I knew that once it was discontinued it would never be made again because the manufacturing process requires highly specialized equipment, skilled technicians with years of experience and the process has the tightest production tolerances of any photographic printing materials.
 The patents on the process expired in the 1980s, at which time both Agfa and Fuji tried to make the material, but without success.
 If I wanted to continue making Cibachromes it was now or never.
-I took the plunge, hoping I could find a way to obtain more processing chemistry down the road.
+I took the plunge, hoping I could somehow find a way to obtain more processing chemistry.

-Shortly after the last production run of Cibachrome was delivered, Ilford Switzerland declared bankruptcy, the employees were dispersed, the property sold, the equipment dismantled and sold off as scrap metal.
-It was over: Cibachrome would never be made again.
+Shortly after the last production run of Cibachrome was delivered, Ilford Switzerland declared bankruptcy, the employees were dispersed, the property sold, the equipment dismantled and scraped.
+After almost 50 years, it was over.
+Hard to accept, but Cibachrome will never be made again.

-Damien didn’t want to produce P3 chemistry for an extended period of time, as his business was expanding and he needed to move forward on other projects.
-So I arranged to purchase the Ilford factory’s recipe from him, along with the necessary ingredients to produce the chemistry myself, as needed.
-This is not a simple task!
-The developer has 14 ingredients, the bleach nine, and precise measuring, mixing and pH measurements have to be taken and adjustments made.
-The good news is that I now make “factory fresh” chemistry which is the best I’ve had in the 40+ years I’ve been printing Cibachrome.
+Damien didn’t want to produce P3 chemistry for an extended period of time, as his business was expanding and he needed to move forward with other projects.
+In 2015 I purchased all the raw materials to compound the chemistry myself, as well as the Ilford factory recipe.
+Making the chemistry is not a simple task.
+The developer has 14 ingredients, the bleach nine.
+Precise measuring, mixing and pH measurements have to be taken and adjustments made.
+The good news is that I now make small fresh batches of “factory fresh” chemistry which is the best I’ve had in the 42 years I’ve been making Cibachromes.